lcappuccio/h2-embedded/README.md

 # H2Embedded
-Embed H2 programmatically with a REST API using SpringBoot
+Embed H2 programmatically with a REST API using SpringBoot and Spring Security

 **Master**